 Richards (1923).
 They discuss semantics and meaning, and they

-not absolutes.
+are not absolutes.
 Words don't have absolute meaning.

-Instead, words have subjective meanings constructed by subjective minds.
+Instead, words have subjective meanings constructed by subjective

-its definition.
+to its definition.
 And people should definitely have the

 opportunity to agree or disagree to a culture's definition and sort

 This even applies to academics.
 Take for